-Departments must file an Employment Separation form (available in the Forms Repository) with the Office of Human Resources (OHR) for all regular and contingent employees separating employment.
-The completed form must be returned to the OHR a minimum of two weeks prior to the employee's last day of work.
+Departments must file an Employment Separation form (available in the Forms Repository) with the Office of Human Resources (OHR) for any regular and contingent employee separating from the university.
+The completed form must be returned to OHR a minimum of two weeks prior to the employee's last day of work.
 Non-exempt employees should provide a minimum of two weeks written notice; exempt employees should provide a minimum of 30 calendar days written notice.

-In the event that an employee's employment is terminated due to specific action being taken by the university and/or department (e.g., disciplinary action, workforce reduction, lack of work, economic reason), the supervisor must consult with the Employee Relations & Development Unit to ensure proper notification is provided to the employee in accordance with Board of Regents policy (USM Policy on Separations for Regular Exempt Staff Employees (PDF), USM Policy on Layoff for Nonexempt Staff Employees (PDF), USM Policy on Layoff and Recall of Regular Exempt Employees (PDF).
+In the event that an employee's employment is terminated due to specific action being taken by the university and/or department (e.g., disciplinary action, workforce reduction, lack of work, economic reason), the supervisor must consult with the Employee Relations & Development Unit to ensure proper notification is provided to the employee in accordance with the following Board of Regents policies

 Vested members of the Maryland State Retirement and Pension System can defer their retirement benefit to a later date.
 Contact the Maryland State Retirement and Pension System at 410-625-5555 for more information.

 Members of the Optional Retirement Program must contact their plan directly for options when separating service.
 Fidelity Investments can be reached at 1-800-343-0860; TIAA at 1-800-842-2252.

 Faculty and staff who are transferring within the USM/state of Maryland must notify the Employee Benefits unit at each agency to avoid disruption of retirement membership.